 He attracted attention with his dramatic wardrobe choices, and his Ziggy Stardust stage show in 1972 finally brought hard-earned fame.

-Bowie won six Grammy Awards and was inducted into the Rock and Roll Hall of Fame in 1996.
+Bowie received 19 Grammy nominations and won 5.
+In 1996, he inducted into the Rock and Roll Hall of Fame.

 5. Bruce Springsteen